Cooperative Community Fund

 The Cooperative Community Fund (CCF) also known as “Give Where You Live” is an endowment fund, established by a group of cooperatives to enable community giving.

-Co+opportunity’s CCF, in conjunction with the Twin Pines Cooperative Foundation, serves as a means for Co-op owners and shoppers to make meaningful donations to organizations within our community.
-Each October at our Owner Annual Meeting, the Co-op awards a grant from the interest earned on the fund to a Los Angeles-area organization working on issues relating to sustainable agriculture, organic food, hunger/social issues, environmental protection and cooperatives.
+Co-opportunity’s CCF, in conjunction with the Twin Pines Cooperative Foundation, serves as a means for Co-op owners and shoppers to make meaningful donations to organizations within our community.
+Each October at our Member Annual Meeting, the Co-op awards a grant from the interest earned on the fund to a Los Angeles-area organization working on issues relating to sustainable agriculture, organic food, hunger/social issues, environmental protection, and cooperatives.

 You can take part in this community giving opportunity by: